 How much does business insurance cost?

 Small business insurance can cost somewhere between $500 and $1,000 for many small businesses with few or no employees to get properly insured.
+That’s only around $41 to $83 per month.
 But it really depends on your situation.
 We have some sample prices based on industry and type of coverage, but it’s important to know that these are general estimates.
-A lot more factors affect the price of small business insurance.
+A lot more things can affect the price of business insurance.

 Business insurance cost factors

-It makes sense because the more you make, the more exposure you have (and the more you have to lose).
-And the more exposure you have, the more coverage you need.
-The cost of your policy rises with the level of risk exposure.
+It makes sense because the more money you make, the more you have to lose.
+And the more you have to lose, the more insurance coverage you need.
+In a nutshell, more revenue = more coverage = higher policy price.

 However, a shop in an urban area might pay more for liability insurance.
 That’s because there is more foot traffic in their location compared with a country general store.
-(More foot traffic=more risk.)
+More foot traffic brings more risk.

 Additional insurance cost factors